EvanCNavarro/RonaCards/README.md

 # RonaCards
-[ UCF // COP4331 // Richard Leinecker // Summer // 2020 // Group 6 // Rona Cards ]
+<br/>[ UCF // COP4331 // Richard Leinecker // Summer // 2020 // Group 6 // Rona Cards ]

-Description:
+<br/>Description:
-This is the GitHub Repository for Group 6's "Large Project"; Rona Cards.
+<br/>This is the GitHub Repository for Group 6's "Large Project"; Rona Cards.
-We plan to create both an Android Mobile Application that implements an Augmented Reality (AR) feature, where collectible cards are shown with hovering 3D representations & a Web Application that users can see all of their collected cards with exclusive additional information.
+<br/>We plan to create both an Android Mobile Application that implements an Augmented Reality (AR) feature, where collectible cards are shown with hovering 3D representations & a Web Application that users can see all of their collected cards with exclusive additional information.

-The team consists of the the following members:
+<br/>The team consists of the the following members:
-  Member #1:
+<br/>&lt;p&gt;Member #1:
     Name: Sandhya Singh
     Role: Project Manager
   Member #2: